taniagredo/blackjack/README.md

 4. Submit a Pull Request.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the [LICENSE](https://github.com/taniagredo/blackjack/LICENSE) file for more details.